 In more recent years Brian Robins has become increasingly preoccupied with the staging of early opera, an interest that led to a debut as a stage director of an acclaimed performance of Handel's pastoral cantata Aminta e Fillide at St George's, Hanover Square in November 2019 (see the Baroque Opera Productions page).
-In January 2020 he will be the narrator in a programme based around the legend of Robin Hood given by Fair Orianna (Angela Hicks and Penelope Appleyard) at the Resonanzen Early Music Festival in Vienna.
-In January 2020 a Facebook page for those with a practical professional interest in historically informed staging of Baroque opera was formed
+In January 2020 he narrated ballads in a programme based around the legend of Robin Hood and featuring sopranos Angela Hicks and Penelope Appleyard (Fair Oriana) at the Resonanzen Early Music Festival in Vienna.
+Also in January 2020 a Facebook page for those with a practical professional interest in historically informed staging of Baroque opera was created

 Early Music World is a free information site that carries very little advertising.
 It embraces years of scholarship, experience and thought, being funded by those that value and appreciate its content.
 If you can help out by making a donation your generosity will be much appreciated.
 On this page you have the option of donating in £, $ or euros.

 Please enjoy your visit to the site, which I hope you will find valuable.
 Your feedback is welcome, so please do let me know what you like (or dislike) about it.
 You can contact me at or by using the form below:

 Donate in £